Structure of the United States Army: Army Commands, and Army Service Component Commands

 Army Cyber Command is a component of United States Cyber Command.
 The commander of Army Cyber used to serve as commander of Second Army.
 Up until 2017, Second Army was a direct reporting unit to the Army CIO/G-6, with the CIO reporting to the Secretary of the Army, while the G-6 reports to the Army Chief of Staff.
-A 2017 reorganization eliminated the need for Second Army's network operations coordinating function, and the headquarters was inactivated on 31 March 2017.
+A 2017 reorganization eliminated the need for Second Army's network operations coordinating function, and the headquarters was deactivated on 31 March 2017.
 Army Network Enterprise Technology Command formerly reporting directly to the CIO/G-6, was a component of Second Army.
 The numerical designation 9th Army Signal Command has now been removed from NETCOM.

 In addition, the Army's Special Operations Command administers its Joint Operations units; Space and Missile Defense Command provides global satellite-related infrastructure, and missile defense for the combatant commands, and for the nation.
 Surface Deployment and Distribution Command provides transport.

 Headquarters, United States Department of the Army (HQDA):